 The Data Strategy was developed over 2020/2021.
 Supporting work included:

-• Consultation on an ESB Data Strategy Options paper
+• Consultation on an ESB Data Strategy Options paper.

 Initial Reforms

 They focus on reducing regulatory barriers to effective use of data held by market bodies and supporting greater safe, timely and appropriate access for public-good benefits.
+Specifically, they allow AEMO to share data safely with trusted bodies and clarify supporting arrangements and protections.
+AEMO-held datasets, such as metering and Distributed Energy Resources data, are the focus of these reforms as they are increasingly critical in understanding consumers changing needs and behaviours as the market transitions to new technologies.

 Submissions